November 14, 2007

 The Hidden Cost of Doing Little Things to Save the Planet

-Filed under: House Blog, Soapbox — marcstober @ 1:29 pm
+Filed under: House Blog, Politics — marcstober @ 1:29 pm

 My father always made a big deal about turning off certain appliances when we weren’t using them; now I’m the dad and it’s my job.
 Recently I’ve seen a lot of articles (even a new book on the topic) about how doing little things–like unplugging cell phone chargers (I’ve seen this in a few places recently) and turning off or unplugging other appliances that draw small amounts of current (I like the term “flea” power)–can save a lot of energy.